slicesofcake/slug/README.md

     'slug' => [ // Name of column to store slugs, default is slug 'replacement' => '_', // Default is -
-        'field' => 'name' // Field to create slug, default is title 'finder' => 'some' // You can build findSome, default is list ],
+        'field' => 'name' // Field to create slug, default is title 'finder' => 'some' // You can build own custom finder method, like findSome, default is built-in list ],
 ]);
 ```